pmpankaj/about-me/README.md

 👥 How I Can Help

-If you're looking for guidance on:
+If you're looking for guidance on
 - Defining and executing a winning technology strategy
 - Building and scaling high-performance technical teams
 - Navigating solution-market fit and growth challenges